Patagonia Torrentshell 3L Jacket

 See the Men's Patagonia Torrentshell See the Women's Patagonia Torrentshell

-Patagonia’s popular Torrentshell got a notable upgrade for 2020, shifting from a 2.5-layer design to a more hardwearing and weather-ready 3-layer construction.
-We brought the retooled Torrentshell into unforgiving conditions in Canada’s Yukon territory and were impressed by its overall performance: this jacket is highly protective, well-built, and has the clean look and attractive styling that Patagonia is known for.
-It’s not the most comfortable, breathable, or lightweight shell available, but it’s very well-rounded and an excellent value at $149.
+Patagonia’s popular Torrentshell got a notable update a few seasons ago, shifting from a 2.5-layer design to a more hardwearing and weather-ready 3-layer construction.
+We brought the retooled Torrentshell into unforgiving conditions in Canada’s Yukon territory and were impressed by its overall performance: This jacket is highly protective, well built, and has the clean look and attractive styling that Patagonia is known for.
+It’s not the most comfortable, breathable, or lightweight shell available, but it’s very well rounded and an excellent value at $149.
 Below we outline our full experience with the Torrentshell 3L.
 To see how it stacks up to the competition, see our article on the best rain jackets.

 Table of Contents